-Here’s the deal for those of you who want answers now: Cornbread mix lasts a hefty 12-18 months, but it gets more complicated once your cornbread is baked.
-If you want to keep your cornbread for any longer than a few days, the refrigerator is your best bet!
+Here’s the deal for those who want answers now: Cornbread mix lasts a hefty 12-18 months, but it gets more complicated once your cornbread is baked.
+If you want to keep your cornbread for longer than a few days, the refrigerator is your best bet!

 Preserving Boxed Cornbread

 The convenience of store-bought, boxed cornbread is hard to beat.
 Fortunately, cornbread mix has a long shelf life when properly stored.

 When remaining sealed and stored at room temperature, a box of cornbread mix will remain of good quality for 12 to 18 months.
 Fortunately, you don’t have to do too much guessing about its expiration date, as its packaging will usually have a “use-by” date printed on it.

 If the expiration date has passed, and you are unsure of whether or not it has spoiled, ensure the odor is not bad, there is no mold, and its appearance has not changed significantly.

 While a box of cornbread mix may be fine to eat even after the expiration date, its quality may change.
 Its texture, color, and flavor may not be up to ideal standards.